gabrielfalcao/bose/README.rst

 --id-file=FILE

    Store test ids found in test runs in this file.
-Default is the file .boseids in the working directory.
+Default is the file .psychoacousticsids in the working directory.

 --failed